On-Point-RND/SMILES-project-example/README_curators.md

 ## 📚 Validation Dataset

-Note, you will need to create a validation script which demonsrates performance report with metrics above.
+Note that you will need to create a validation script which demonstrates the performance report with the metrics above.
-Instead of real news your framework will be using this dataset.
+Instead of real news, your framework will be using this dataset.

-Create a labeled retro-dataset (~100–200 samples) with:
+Create a labelled retro-dataset (~100–200 samples) with:

 - Product name
 - News title/body